 Lesson Plan: Vaping and JUULing (Twin Cities Medical Society)

-Stanford Medicine Curriculum (Stanford Medicine)- grades K-12, Tobacco Prevention Toolkit designed as an education resources that can be adapted to all grade levels.
-1, 5, 8, or 10 session curriculum maps.
+Stanford Medicine Curriculum (Stanford Medicine)- grades 5-12, Tobacco Prevention Toolkit designed as an education resources.

 ADDRESSING STUDENT USE OF E-CIGARETTES AND VAPES

 2.44% (240) of Forsyth County Middle School students report vaping within the last thirty days.
 (1)

 10.45% (1,140) Forsyth County High Schools students report vaping within the last thirty days.
 (1)